alirezamehrabi/CI-CD-Document/README.md

 ```
 /*    /index.html   200
 ```

-This ensures proper routing for single-page applications (SPA). for next.js no need to do this
+This ensures proper routing for single-page applications (SPA). for next.js no need to do this.

 ---

 ## Step 4: Update GitHub Repository Settings